A picture of the space of typical learnable tasks: Results

-We compared trajectories of episodic meta-learning to the trajectory taken by supervised learning using the cross-entropy loss over all $C$ classes in~\cref{fig:meta_learning_panel}.
-Episodic meta-learning methods are quite different from supervised learning so it seems surprising that both arrive at the same solution~\cref{fig:meta_learning_panel}a,b.
-But this is consistent with recent literature which has noticed that the performance of few-shot learning methods using supervised learning (followed by fine-tuning) is comparable to or better than episodic meta-learning~\citep{dhillon2019a,kolesnikovbigtransferbit2020,fakoor2019meta}.
-The supervised learned representation also minimizes the clustering loss~\cref{eq:prototypical_loss}.
-We find that the Riemann length of the trajectory using episodic training is about 40$\times$ longer than that of supervised learning.

-Few-shot accuracy of episodic training is better with a large way~\citep{gidarisDynamicFewshotVisual2018}.
-We trained models with different ways to study this (\cref{fig:meta_learning_panel}b).
-We find that the radius of the tube that encapsulates the models of 2-way meta-learning around their mean trajectory is very large, almost as large as the total length of the trajectory, i.e., different models trained with a small way learn very different representations.
-Tube radius decreases as the way increases (\cref{fig:meta_learning_panel}c).
-Further, the distance of models from the truth $P_*$ (which is close to the end point of the supervised learning model) is higher for a small way (\cref{fig:meta_learning_panel}d).
-This is geometric evidence of the widely used empirical practice of using a large number of way in episodic meta-learning.
-Observe that as the way increases, the trajectory of the episodic meta-learning becomes more and more similar to that of supervised learning. \end{result}

-\begin{result}[Contrastive learning methods trained on different datasets learn similar representations.]
-Contrastive learning~\citep{becker1992self} learns representations without using ground-truth labels~\citep{gutmann2010noise,chen2020simple}.
-It has been extremely effective for self-supervised learning~\citep{doersch2017multi,kolesnikov2019revisiting}, e.g., prediction accuracy with 1--10\% labeled data is close to that of supervised learning using all data~\citep{chen2020big}.
-We compared representations learned using contrastive learning with those from supervised learning to understand why the former is so effective.
+\paragraph{Result 7: Contrastive learning methods trained on different datasets learn similar representations} We compared representations learned using contrastive learning with those from supervised learning to understand some aspects of why the former are so effective.

-Consider a task $P$ and a set of augmentations $G$ (e.g., cropping, resizing, blurring, distorting the color / contrast / brightness etc.).
-Given inputs (say images) $x$ from $P$, contrastive learning forces the representation $\varphi(g(x); \wb)$ and $\varphi(g'(x); \wb)$ (shortened to $\varphi(g(x))$ below) of the same input for two different augmentations $g, g'$ to be similar, and forces it to be different from representations of other augmented inputs $x'$~\citep{zbontar2021barlow,bachman2019learning,dosovitskiy2014discriminative}.